How to Get a Competitive Edge With Your Real Estate Biography

 But don’t let the photographer make all the decisions.
 While you do need to have a great photo of yourself, you should also consider your target demographic.
 If you are working in luxury, you should be dressed for luxury real estate.
 But if you specialize in beachfront vacation properties, farmland or ranches, you may need to adjust your attire to better suit your market.

 Also, make sure you update your photo every so often.
-Your photo should always be a representation of what you actually look like today, not 10 years ago.
+Your photo should always be a representation of what you look like today, not 10 years ago.

 3. Put Away Your Salesmanship